What is Affray?

 Australian Criminal Law Group represented people charged with Affray following a brawl involving security guards in the city.
 Criminal lawyer Joe Correy examined the CCTV available and compared it to the versions of events given by the security guards.
 He was then able to cross-examine the witnesses on inconsistencies between CCTV and what they said happened.
 The Magistrate found the security guards were untruthful witnesses and found our clients not guilty.

-Mr Harb represented a 21-year-old man caught up in a wild brawl that involved 16 people.
-Mr Harb negotiated the facts so that his role in the affray was minor.
-Based on Mr Harb’s submissions the magistrate saw fit to deal with the matter by way of a section 10 with no conviction.
+Joseph represented a 21-year-old man caught up in a wild brawl that involved 16 people.
+Joseph negotiated the facts so that his role in the affray was minor.
+Based on Joseph’s submissions the magistrate saw fit to deal with the matter by way of section 10 with no conviction.

 Australian Criminal Law Group represented a Defendant charged with Riot following a brawl that involved 30 people and weapons.
 CCTV showed our client stabbing someone in the back.
 Criminal lawyer Deng Adut negotiated for the defendant to plead guilty to the lesser charge of Affray.
 This was on the basis that he threw a punch at the early stage of the brawl but used the weapon later in self-defence.
 The Magistrate found his involvement was minor and he received a good behaviour bond.